tidepool-org/tidepool-org.github.io/data-model/v1/settings.md

 # Settings

 A settings object represents the settings of a pump.
-This is separate from deviceMeta events because, we decided to make it separate.
 A settings object sent into our API looks like

 ```
 {